Showing posts with label Udon Thani. Show all posts

 The club entered into the Thailand Provincial League; which was the third tier of Thai football at the time, for the 1999-00 season finishing in fourth place.
 The club continued competing in the same competition for a further three campaigns.

 The best finish came in 2001 as ‘The Orange Giants’ finished fourth once again.
-Udon Thani withdrew from competitive football between 2005 and 2008 before re-emerging as a club playing in Regional League Division 2 North Eastern Region.
+Udon Thani withdrew from competitive football between 2005 and 2008 before re-emerging as a club playing in the Regional League Division 2 North Eastern Region.

 Home matches were played at the Institute of Physical Education Udon Thani Stadium, as the team weighed in with a third-place finish in 2009 with coach Phithaya Santawong at the helm.
 Two mid-table finishes followed as several coaches had spells in charge of the team.